Chris-Brauns-II/personal-site/about.markdown

 Currently, I'm writing Ruby at [Root][root].

-In my spare time, I'm also working on [Priority][priority], a 'Vision Management Software'
+In my spare time, I'm also working on [Priority][priority], a 'Vision Management Software'.

 You can find the source for this site [here][source].